penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 Now, for the fun part: sending transactions.
 If you have someone else's testnet address, you can send them any amount of any asset you have.

-First, use balance to find the amount of assets you have.
+First, use balance to find the amount of assets you have:

 ```bash
 cargo run --release --bin pcli view balance